Crown-Commercial-Service/ccs-migration-alpha-tools/modules/gpaas-s3-migrator/README.md

 * LastModified
 * ETag (although this should remain the same because it is calculated as the MD5 hash of the Body)

-Note that if your application relies upon either of the properties which are not copied, you should analyse this solution carefully before depending upon it.
+> Note that if your application relies upon either of the properties which are not copied, you should analyse this solution carefully before depending upon it.

+> Note also that if your application is using customer-managed keys to encrypt the bucket, this migrator will not work since we do not transfer the name of any KMS key as part of the migration.

 ## Setting up a GPaaS S3 Service Key